We at Hostelgeeks are traveling full time and we had a look at a few companies out there.

 The world of travel insurance is even a bit more complicated, if you will, because it all depends on your nationality.
 There is different rules for US Citizens, for Spaniards, for Australians, for Africans, well, for everyone actually.

 When visiting World Nomads for instance, you have to choose your own country first to see what is covered in your case.

 Here is what World Nomads states for US Citizens, for instance:

 There’s cover to claim up to the policy limits if:

-- Sporting equipment when lost by the carrier or if it’s damaged (while not in use) or stolen.
+- sporting equipment when lost by the carrier or if it’s damaged (while not in use) or stolen.

-The maximum amount you can claim for all your luggage and personal effects is $3,000 per insured person with a maximum claim amount of $500 per item for an Explorer policy; or $1,000 per insured person with a maximum claim amount of $500 per item for a Standard policy.
+The maximum amount you can claim for all your belongings and personal effects is $3,000 per insured person with a maximum claim amount of $500 per item for an Explorer policy; or $1,000 per insured person with a maximum claim amount of $500 per item for a Standard policy.

 This means as well if something gets stolen in your hostel, this would be covered.
 Just the amount of cash is the remaining question.